heloisaldanha/PythonExercises/README.md

 # Welcome to PythonExercises!!
-## Here in my first exercises.
+## Here are my first exercises.
 Since the Hello Word!

 - These exercises are from Curso em Vídeo classes, with Gustavo Guanabara.